pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 ![Blocks screen](https://raw.githubusercontent.com/pluralsight/guides/master/images/e3214ca5-3d1b-476b-9759-12a8d802404d.png)

-Click on *Create Block*, enter a name (this name must be unique for all BLOCKS under a given keyset), a description (optionally), choose the keyset where you enable the BLOCKS functionality, and click *Create*:
+Click on *Create Block*, enter a name and a description (optional), choose the keyset where you enable the BLOCKS functionality, and click *Create*.
+Your chosen name must be unique for all BLOCKS under the given keyset.

+The result looks like this:

 ![Create block](https://raw.githubusercontent.com/pluralsight/guides/master/images/a960c383-bdfa-49ef-ab8e-2ff5cc85fa5e.gif)

+## Event Handlers

 A block acts as a container for Event Handlers (EH).
 An Event Handler contains the JavaScript program that will run against the message.